djsilva99/physplotlib/README.md

-self.header -> saves the data of the first line pointed out in in initialization self.numberColumns -> saves the number of columns present in the object self.data -> saves all the values present in the file. each entry corresponds to one line, Each entry is a list of values
+self.header -> saves the data of the first line pointed out in in initialization self.numberColumns -> saves the number of columns present in the object self.data -> saves all the values present in the file. each entry corresponds to one line, Each entry is a list of
-	corresponding to each column
+	values corresponding to each column

 methods:

-removePeriodicPoints -> allows to remove periodic points for specific columns. plot -> plots the columnY as a function of columnX
+removePeriodicPoints -> allows to remove periodic points for specific columns. singlePlot -> plots the columnY as a function of columnX reset average save removeValues plotHist

 Example: